 6. Rustic Focal Point

 This rustic kitchen uses an antique oak countertop to add some focus to the center of the room.
+The wood island top was crafted from reclaimed rustic oak and it brings together a wide range of natural colors and textures that developed over the last century.
 The oak still shows the saw marks from its original use, adding interest and depth to the design, while contrasting to the more formal cabinetry.
 This countertop helps anchor and complete the kitchen design.

 7. Center Contrast

 This kitchen features several unique and interesting design elements, such as the hand hewn antique wood beams.
 The countertop needs to hold its own, and tie together the various finishes in the room.
+The natural brown tones found in the traditional Walnut island top pair nicely with the energetic pop of color in the island base and the organic aged patina of the reclaimed hand hewn beams.
+The large island is made from sustainably harvested American Walnut from the Midwest and is finished with a low sheen natural mineral oil that can be maintained with ease.
 The rich color of the wood picks up the darker colors in the room, while the sleek surface and smooth finish add a little contrast that balances the design.

 8. Light Contrast